 You’ll usually feel sluggish and tired as your body fights off an infection.
 Rest is crucial during this time.

 When you exhale, you might hear a high-pitched whistling sound known as wheezing.
-This is the result narrowed airways or inflammation.
+This results from narrowed airways or inflammation.

 One of the telltale signs of a lung infection is a crackling sound in the base of the lungs, also known as bibasilar crackles.
 A doctor can hear these sounds using a tool called a stethoscope.